 The Sheboygan Symphony Board of Directors has recently added a second orchestra, the Sinfonia, to the (Sheboygan Area Youth Symphony) SAYS program.
 The Sheboygan Symphony is expanding our youth programs in a greater effort to encourage young musicians as they grow and develop in their musical knowledge and performance skills.

-The new Sinfonia will be a string orchestra, made up primarily of Middle School and advanced Elementary School string players, as well as home schooled students.
+The new Sinfonia is a string orchestra, made up primarily of Middle School and advanced Elementary School string players, as well as home schooled students.
 Young string players from around Sheboygan County will learn the basics of orchestral performing as they have the opportunity to develop their playing skills.
-The Sinfonia will be directed by Susan Stauber, former director of the Kenosha Youth Symphony.
+Last season, we were excited to announce that our Youth Symphony was expanding to include TWO ORCHESTRAS!!
+The new Sinfonia began its first season with 18 string players.
+This fall the new Sinfonia will offer a high quality orchestral experience to almost 40 young musicians.
+They will not only experience growth in numbers, but in musicianship as well.
+Sinfonia will be performing its second season under the capable baton of Ms. Susan Stauber, former director of the Kenosha Youth Symphony.

 Stauber founded the Lakeshore Youth Philharmonic to meet the growing need to provide quality orchestra training to young musicians in southeastern Wisconsin.
 She serves as string instructor at Lake Country Academy in Sheboygan and teaches private oboe instruction in her home studio.
 Stauber holds a Bachelor of Music in Music Education from Lawrence University, Appleton, WI, and a Master of Music in Orchestral Conducting, Ball State University in Muncie, Indiana.